 vent!
-How far removed from all human device or desire !!
+How far removed from all human device or desire!!
 How much like the "trial of faith" to which the servants of Jesus were subjected at the first Advent.

-Its fulfillment in our history demonstrates the precise truth of Advent prophecy.
-Tt. proves the presence, the power, the providence, and the promised guidance of our covenant keeping God.
+Its fulfillment in our history demonstrates the precise truth of Advent prophecy. proves the presence, the power, the providence, and the promised guidance of our covenant keeping God.
 I hold it to be as certain that we are among the closing scenes represented in that parable-that God has guided us there, and that we are in that time to look with unyielding confidence for the coming of Jesus, as that there is a God.
 That he is near, "HIS WONDROUS WORKS DECLARE."
 Amen.
 Deity must be dethroned ere He would withdraw His hand from those who trust in Him, of his Son.

 VIII.
 There is finally, a necessity for the There is need for the shut door to separate us finally and forever from the world, preparatoso far the disobedience and unbelief of the is necessary to verify other scriptures.
 "As church and world. ing of the Son of Man be."
 Noah went into the Ark seven days before the flood.
 If any imagine that the analogy does not apply to the shut-door, they should remember that there is a shut-door in the same discourse; in Jesus' reply to the same inquiry, "What shall be the sign of thy coming."
-Lot was separated from Sodom; so were we by the Advent Angel and who "looked back" towards Sodom.
-Jesus "REMEMBER LOT'S WIFE," said he, as we left the world.
-Those are indeed " fool-It looks like admitting the divine mission of ish" who "look back" to the churches, and promise and Providence for a pillar of cloud.
-"What is the chaff to the wheat?" saith the the Lord shall look out with his eyes of flame, a very different compound to feed the 'little and say to those who apply "too late," "In-flock' from, than that of doubtful chronology deed 4 do not know you.
+Lot was separated from Sodom; so were we by the Advent Angel and The clamor about the door has occurred since by the Midnight Cry.
+God smote the one who "looked back" towards Sodom.
+Jesus the Scripture, yet it is no fulfillment!!
+God tells us that those among the Adventists whose scene of strife-has left his trusting people to They must be detected before being rejected.
+"REMEMBER LOT'S WIFE," said he, as we left the world.
+Those are indeed "fool-It looks like admitting the divine mission of ish" who "look back" to the churches, and promise and Providence for a pillar of cloud.
+"What is the chaff to the wheat?" saith the "O fools and slow of heart to believe God's promise is an everlasting rock.